Awards

 - Design and/or deliver profession learning engagements for community members

-Advancing members of the LGBTQ+ community
+Advancing members of the LGBTQIA+ community

 - Creating a culture of change in their school, community, and/or professional organization